 Mountain Day: The first Friday in October is our beloved Mountain Day.
 Rain or shine, the entire school hikes a mountain.
 Past summits have included Monadnock, Cardigan, Okemo and Ascutney.
-Students are sorted into groups across grade levels, and find time and again that the experience is a valuable day of bonding that brings them together with their fellow students and teachers.
+The experience is a valuable day of bonding that brings students together with their peers and teachers.
 It is a day with a storied past that sets a tone of adventure and discovery for the rest of the year.

-Spring Trips: As a final celebration of our community and the year’s achievements, the entire Compass School spends several days together in early May on our annual spring trips.
+Spring Trips: A culminating community event is our annual spring trips in early May.
 Past destinations have included Cape Cod, New York City, coastal Maine, and Boston.
 Middle school trips have historically been service oriented, with students volunteering in soup kitchens in Harlem or lending a helping hand at an organic farm in Boston.
-These trips are also implemented with an eye toward educating students about the diversity of lifestyles found in cities.
+These trips are also implemented with an eye toward educating students about the diversity of lifestyles found outside Vermont.
 High school trips have had a more experiential focus, with groups of students touring the many museums New York has to offer, attending a baseball game at Fenway Park, seeing a show on Broadway, and experiencing city life.

 Junior Class International Trip: The Global Connections Program at Compass School is a two-week service and cultural immersion trip to a Spanish-speaking country that the junior class plans, fundraises for, and executes.
-In recent years, classes have gone to Peru and Cuba.
-Other sites have included Mexico, Ecuador, the Dominican Republic and Nicaragua.
-A generous financial aid program and the success of our fundraising in previous years ensures that every student in the junior class can afford to attend the trip.
-The trip is a capstone experience for students’ work in Spanish class, and no matter their level, students consistently report learning an immense amount of Spanish during their two weeks abroad and enjoying the opportunity to apply their experiences from the classroom.
+In recent years, classes have gone to Peru, Cuba, and Nicaragua.
+Other sites have included Mexico, Ecuador, and the Dominican Republic.
+The success of our fundraising in previous years ensures that every student in the junior class can afford to participate in the program.
+The trip is a capstone experience for students’ work in Spanish class, and no matter their level, students consistently report learning an immense amount and enjoying the opportunity to apply their experiences from the classroom.